ABOUT KENZIE RUSTON

 - Highest Finishing Female in NASCAR K&N Pro Series Points in History (6th-2013)

-- Highest Finishing Female in NASCAR K&N Pro Series History (3rd at Greenville-Pickens)
+- Highest Finishing Female in NASCAR K&N Pro Series History (2nd at Iowa Speedway, August 1, 2014)

 - First Female To Win a Legends Car National Championship